-Each county may submit 3 entries total from 50170, 50171, 50172, 50173; and 1 entry from 50175.
+Each county may submit 3 entries total from 50170, 50171, 50172, 50173.

-Soybeans (SF 50170)
+Sovbeans (SF 50170)

 Exhibit five fresh plants (include root system that is washed) that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.